fras2560/wjl/cypress-testing/README.md

 This project uses a [cucumber plugin](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#readme).
 The config file for the plugin is inside `package.json`.
 The big difference with the current setup is that steps are only scoped for each feature file.
 So for example `login.feature` will only look for step definitions inside the folder login.
 The only exception is that the common folders holds global step definitions.

 # Smart Tagging
-All of our tests are tagged using the following [convention](https://digitaled.atlassian.net/wiki/spaces/MO/pages/579829800/Acceptance+Test+Tags).
-However, if a feature file is large and are only interested in one scenario one can use `@focus`.
+If a feature file is large and are only interested in one scenario one can use `@focus`.

 # Tips and Tricks
 TODO